chriswblake/chriswblake/README.md

 ---
 ### 🏢💚 If you're a colleague
 I'm always happy to provide another set of eyes or fill in that gap of "you don't know what you don't know".
+If you need onboarded, please [message me on MS Teams](https://teams.microsoft.com/l/chat/0/0?users=christopher.blake@bakerhughes.com).

 Ask me about:
 **🏅 Coding Best Practices** - Particularly Python, Javascript-based, and C#.